 Customs duties are generally payable on goods imported from outside the EU and, depending on the terms of the UK's exit from the EU, could start to apply to imports from the EU.
-However, the European Union (Withdrawal) Act 2018 will incorporate the latest EU customs code into UK law for the transitional period.
+However, the European Union (Withdrawal) Act 2018 will incorporate the latest EU customs code into UK law so that for any transitional period, or, until such time as it may be changed in the event of a "no-deal Brexit", the existing EU legislation is replicated in UK law upon the UK's exit.

 Excise duties are levied on particular classes of goods (e.g. alcohol and tobacco).
 Insurance premium tax is charged on the receipt of a premium by an insurer under a taxable insurance contract.
 Environmental taxes include the following: landfill tax; aggregates levy; climate change levy; and a carbon reduction charge.
+The Government proposes to introduce a new tax on plastic packaging from April 2022.

-3 Cross-border Payments
+3. Cross-border Payments